Third trimester pregnancy: What to expect

 Spider veins, varicose veins and hemorrhoids

-If you have painful varicose veins, elevate your legs and wear support stockings.
+If you have painful varicose veins, elevate your legs frequently and wear support stockings.
 To prevent hemorrhoids, avoid constipation.
 Include plenty of fiber in your diet and drink lots of fluids.

 Potentially heavy vaginal discharge is common at the end of pregnancy.
 If you saturate a panty liner within a few hours or wonder if the discharge is leaking amniotic fluid, contact your health care provider.